‘Tearful’ Tamil family beg to stay in Australia as court dramatically halts deportation | The New Daily

 There has been a request on her behalf to Immigration Minister David Coleman for permission to make a visa application.

-But Mr Aleksov said there has been no assessment by any Australian official about whether she is owed protection by the federal government.
+But Mr Aleksov said there had been no assessment by any Australian official about whether she was owed protection by the federal government.

-Failure by the department to refer this question to the minister for an answer is “unreasonable in a legal sense”, he said.
+Failure by the department to refer this question to the Minister for an answer was “unreasonable in a legal sense”, he said.

 Christopher Tran, representing the immigration department and minister David Coleman, agreed to the extension but opposed the outcome.